wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

 .. _air-quality-wildfires:

-Air quality and wildfires visualisations
+Air quality and wildfire visualisations
 ----------------------------------------

 Satellite data can provide views on the impact of human activities.